clld/clld/docs/resources.rst

 an interface to which behaviour can be attached.

-The default resources known in a CLLD app are listed in ``clld.RESOURCES``, but it is possible to extend this list when configuring a custom app.
+The default resources known in a CLLD app are listed in ``clld.RESOURCES``, but it is possible to extend this list when configuring a custom app (see :ref:`sec-extending-resource`).

 Resources have the following attributes: